-In 1924 Stalin became Head of the Party but many in the Party still opposed him.
-He used his role to gain total control of the Party.
-He expelled Trotsky and his supporters from the Party replacing them by his own loyalists.
-Then he used his men to expel Zinoviev's and Bukharin's supporters from the Party, replacing them with more of his own loyalists.
+In 1924 Stalin became leader of the Party but there was still much resistance against him in the Party.
+So he allied himself with Zinoviev, Kaminiev and Bukharin against his main rival - Trotsky.
+By 1928 he had gained complete control of the Party.
+He expelled Trotsky and his allies from the Party (1929) replacing them by his own men.
+Then he used his men to expel Zinoviev's and Bukharin's men from the Party, replacing them with more of his own loyalists.
 By 1929 he was the undisputed leader of the Party, with no open opposition.
 Most biographers demonize him as a cold, cruel, killer.
-Demonization prevents understanding.
-Stalin was a pragmatist, not a theorist.
+Demonization obscures understanding.
+Stalin was not a theoretician but a pragmatist.
 He concluded that in the near future there would be no more revolutions outside Russia.
-He had no doubt BB states would strive to destroy Lenin's BG state and its state-owned economy.
-Its sheer existence threatened theirs.
-Defending BG concerned Stalin far more than promoting new revolutions.
-His supporters were the officials who ran the Party and State.
-He appointed them.
-Their roles made them an elite.
-They acted to defend their roles - and the regime.
-So did he.
-They feared revolutionaries like Trotsky and Bukharin, who "rocked the boat" advocating revolutions in all domains and countries.
-Officials crave stability, detest revolutionaries, and mistrust the population.
-Their roles - and lives - depended on Stalin.
-His role - and life - depended on them.
-Together they killed revolutionaries, imprisoned oppositionists and terrorized the population.
-Stalin - and the officials of BG State and Party he appointed - eliminated the Revolutionaries.
+He had no doubt that BB economies would do everything to destroy the state-owned economy.
+He decided that preserving the USSR was more important than promoting new revolutions.
+He represented the interests of the officials of the party and the state.
+They ran the party and the state, and depended on them for livelihood and status.
+They supported him and depended on his support.
+They wanted stability, not revolution.
+So did Stalin.
+They feared the "Old Guard" of veteran revolutionaries like Trotsky, Kaminiev, Zinoviev, Bukharin, who "rocked the boat" by advocating revolutions in every every domain and in every country.
+Stalin and the Party officials mistrusted the population.
+To safeguard their jobs and roles - they supported Stalin who killed the "Old Guard" and terrorized the population.

-Stalin used his skill as a plotter to install his loyalists as leaders of the Comintern and most foreign Communist Parties.
-In the 1930s people loyal to his policy of "Defending the USSR" replaced most founders of Communist Parties dedicated to revolution.
-Stalinists replaced revolutionists.
-The world Communist movement became a church with Stalin its Pope.
-Doubting his infallibility meant that the CP - and Socialism - could be wrong.
+Stalin used his plotting skills to install people loyal to him as leaders of the Comintern and of most Communist Parties.
+In the 1930s people loyal to his policy of "Defending the USSR" replaced most founders and leaders of Communist Parties loyal to revolution.
+Most Communist Parties became Stalinist.
+The Communist movement became a church with Stalin as its Pope.
+Doubting his infallibility meant that the party - and Socialism - could be wrong.
 This was unacceptable.
-All Stalin's policies were accepted without hesitation or criticism by all CPs.
-Not out of fear but due to blind trust in the only Party that had carried out a successful revolution and set up a state-owned economy.
-This Party's leader - whoever he was - represented the first revolution that succeeded to set up a State-owned economy.
+All Stalin's policies were accepted without hesitation or criticism.
+Not out of fear but out of deference to the party that had carried out a successful revolution and set up a state-owned economy.
+This party's leader - whoever he was - represented the only victorious Revolution that set up the only State-owned economy..
 For most communists doubting Stalin's policy meant doubting the Revolution and the State-owned economy.
 How could one fight for what one doubts?

-Ignazio Silone, leader of the clandestine Italian Communist Party in Mussolini's Fascist Italy, attended meetings of the Comintern leadership, and described this attitude - and Stalin's plotting tactics - as he witnessed them:
+Ignazio Silone, leader of the clandestine Italian Communist Party in Mussolini's Fascist Italy, attended meetings of the Comintern leadership, and described this attitude - and Stalin's tactics - as he witnessed them: